ashwinbabu888/Discord-Bot/README.md

 ```
 Commands list:

-!ping - Returns your current device's ping in milliseconds
+!ping - Returns your current device's latency in milliseconds

 !kick name#0000 reason - Kicks the inputted member from the server and writes the inputted reason in the server audit logs